statelyai/xstate-tools/.changeset/beige-needles-hug.md

 'stately-vscode': patch
 ---

-Show parsing errors in the visual editor.
+Show source parsing errors and invalid config errors (that prevent the visualization) in the visual editor.